QBiz Leads AI

 5. Aim for your cluster, not a solo win

 Because the model pulls several sources on that first search, the realistic goal is to be in the group it assembles, not to knock everyone else out.
 The businesses and platforms that keep appearing together for your kind of question form a cluster, and getting into yours is a tactic in its own right.
 We cover it fully in how AI recommends businesses in clusters.
-For the first-question strategy, the point is simply that "own the opening question" means "be one of the four-ish sources read when it searches," which is a far more achievable target than sole ownership.
+For the first-question strategy, the point is simply that "own the opening question" means "be one of the small handful of sources read when it searches," which is a far more achievable target than sole ownership.

 What this does not mean (so you do not overclaim to yourself)